 Cut a circle into equal sectors (12 in this example)

 Divide just one of the sectors into two equal parts.
-You now have thirteen sectors – number them 1 to 13:
+We now have thirteen sectors – number them 1 to 13:

 Rearrange the 13 sectors like this:

 What are the (approximate) height and width of the rectangle?